bencoveney/bencoveney.github.io/posts/fragment-shaders.md

 One way to add some visual flair to a web project is with a full-page animated background.
 We have the whole browser window to fill, so surely we can come up with something more imaginative than a flat coloured background.

 You might have seen these around the web on some of the flashier websites, or in libraries like [Vanta](https://www.vantajs.com/).
-I made something rudimentary along these lines back in 2017 for an older version of this website.
+I made something rudimentary along these lines back in 2017 for an older version of my personal blog.

 [./fragment-shaders-dots.webm](./fragment-shaders-dots.webm)